Datttta/My_Notes/New words.md

 === *New words* ===

 1. parrot
+2. take for a ride
-2. hit the bullseye
+3. hit the bullseye
-3. joined at the hip
+4. joined at the hip
-4. put the cart before the horse
+5. put the cart before the horse
-5. not mince words
+6. not mince words
-6. get one's act together
+7. get one's act together
-7. spare no expense
+8. spare no expense
-8. hurray
+9. hurray
-9. deforestation
+10. deforestation

 ==*Nuevas Palabras* ===